LeonardosGitHub/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 .. image:: ../images/mod1_apm_virtual_edit1.jpg
 .. image:: ../images/mod1_apm_virtual_edit2.jpg

-43. Click Finished at the bottom of the screen
+45. Click Finished at the bottom of the screen

 .. attention::
-   You are finished with configuring the BIG-IP
+   You are finished with configuring the BIG-IP.

    **Please do not close the BIG-IP browser tab, you will need to use it again.**